-Table 5: Results of the optimization procedure for hydraulic conductivity and surface-to-volume ratio of homogenized vasculature in the hybrid model.
-Relative error w.r.t. calculated surface-to-volume ratio and $R^2$ -values for agreement between both variants in terms of blood pressure in large vessels, blood pressure in small vessels, IF pressure and flow in small vessels is additionally provided.
-Overall coefficient of determination $R^2{tot}$ between fullyresolved and hybrid model is calculated according to (29).
-(All data includes the mean taken over five different sets of pressure boundary conditions on the 1D network produced by the methodology described in Section 3.2.1, "case X %" denotes the case where X % of the 1D blood vessels are retained in the hybrid approach)

-other cases.
+FIGURE 9 Exemplary comparison of hybrid model (with optimized parameters) with fully resolved model for one specific network topology (SW1222, 10% of 1D blood vessels have been retained in hybrid model).
+In each subfigure, solution of hybrid model is plotted over solution of fully resolved model and the dashed line indicates perfect agreement between the models with 1:1-correspondence.
+Comparison of blood pressure in large vessels is depicted in subfigure A), blood pressure in small vessels in B), IF pressure in C) and flow in small vessels in D).
+Coefficient of determination for agreement between both variants is given for each quantity and overall coefficient of determination calculated according to (29) is $R{tot}^2 = 0.716$ for this case ends considering that it is the smallest data set, see Table 1.
+Hence, the pressure error is largest due to nonmatching boundary conditions between fully resolved and hybrid model as mentioned above.
+However, we will show in section 4.3 that in terms of REV blood pressures its conformity with the hybrid model is as good as the other cases.
 The difference in flow in the small vessels is the largest source of error in all cases.
-Also taking more 1D vessels into account for the hybrid model does not necessarily improve the behaviour.
-We believe that this is due to the chaotic flow patterns in the smaller vessels and to the fact that we define the permeability tensor as isotropic and constant over the entire domain $\Omega_v$ .
+Also taking more 1D vessels into account for the hybrid model does not necessarily improve the behavior.
+We believe that this is due to the chaotic flow patterns in the smaller vessels and to the fact that we define the permeability tensor as isotropic and constant over the entire domain $\Omega{\nu}$ .
 Apparently, this is insufficient to resolve the flow in the homogenized vasculature in comparison to the full model.
-We tried to increase the agreement by giving a higher weight to the coefficient of determination of flow in the smaller vessels $R^2{\text{flow},\Lambda_s}$ in the definition of the total coefficient of determination (29) but could not achieve any significant improvements.
+We tried to increase the agreement by giving a higher weight to the coefficient of determination of flow in the smaller vessels $R{flow,\Lambda_s}^2$ in the definition of the total coefficient of determination (29) but could not achieve any significant improvements.
 However, the agreement in terms of flow in the entire (resolved and homogenized) vasculature, which will be investigated in the next section, is much better.

-4.3 Additional comparisons of results of both models
+4.3 | Additional comparisons of results of both models